jpvantassel/swprepost/README.md

 post-processing. `SWprepost` was developed by Joseph P. Vantassel under the supervision of Professor Brady R. Cox at The University of Texas at Austin.
-The package includes 11 class definitions for interacting with the various components of surface wave inversion.
+The package includes 11 class definitions for interacting with the various components required for surface wave inversion.
 It is designed to integrate seamlessly with the Dinver module of the popular open-source software Geopsy, however has been written in a general manner to ensure its usefulness with other inversion programs.
-Furthermore, some of the class definitions provided such as `GroundModel` may even be of use those working in the Geotechnical or Geophysical fields, but who do not perform surface wave inversions at all.
+Furthermore, some of the class definitions provided such as `GroundModel` may even be of use to those working in the Geotechnical or Geophysical fields, but who do not perform surface wave inversions.

 If you use `SWprepost` in your research or consulting we ask you please cite the
 following: